 Liquid Assets in Business

-If you’re running a business, accounts receivable (money you’re owed from clients) are often considered to be a liquid asset, because you can typically expect to be paid within one year of the billing (hopefully sooner).
+If you’re running a business, accounts receivable — the money you’re owed from clients — are often considered to be a liquid asset, because you can typically expect to be paid within one year of the billing.

-Any inventory you have on hand (office furniture, a product you’re selling) can also be considered liquid, because you could sell them for cash if need be.
-The liquid assets on your company balance sheet usually list cash first, then all the other assets that are considered liquid are included next, in order of liquidity.
+Any inventory you have on hand, such as office furniture or a product you’re selling, can also be considered liquid, because you could sell them for cash if need be.
+The liquid assets on your company balance sheet usually list cash first, followed by other assets that are considered liquid, in order of liquidity.

-When businesses need a crystal ball to see how cash liquid they are, they often look to the amount of their net liquid assets.
-When all current debts and liabilities are paid off, whatever remains is considered liquid.
+Having more liquid assets is desirable because it indicates that a company can pay off debt more easily.
+When businesses need to determine how cash liquid they are, they often look at the amount of their net liquid assets.
+When all current debts and liabilities are paid off, whatever remains is considered their liquid assets.